Bruce Boisclair

-Bruce Armand Boisclair (born December 9, 1952) is a former American Major League Baseball outfielder, who spent his entire major league career with the New York Mets from 1974 to 1979.
+Bruce Armand Boisclair (born December 9, 1952) is an American former Major League Baseball outfielder, who spent his entire major league career with the New York Mets from 1974 to 1979.
 He also played for the Hanshin Tigers of Nippon Professional Baseball in 1980.

+Killingly High School

 Boisclair attended Killingly High School in Killingly, Connecticut, where he starred in football, basketball & baseball.
-In fact, before being drafted by the New York Mets in the 20th round of the 1970 Major League Baseball Draft, the tight end was expected to attend Boston College on a football scholarship.
+Before being drafted by the New York Mets in the 20th round of the 1970 Major League Baseball Draft, the tight end was expected to attend Boston College on a football scholarship.

+New York Mets

 After five seasons in their farm system, where he batted .277 with twelve home runs and 150 runs batted in, Boisclair received a September call-up from the Mets in 1974.
 In a 25 inning marathon with the St. Louis Cardinals at Shea Stadium, Boisclar made his major league debut in the 23rd inning, pinch running for Duffy Dyer.
 He batted .250 with one RBI (against the Philadelphia Phillies) over the remainder of the season.

 He failed to make the big league club out of Spring training 1975, and was assigned to the triple A Tidewater Tides, where he spent the entire season.
 He fared better in the spring of 1976, and won the fourth outfielder/left-handed bat off the bench job.
 He performed admirably in that role, batting .287 with two home runs & thirteen RBIs.
 He had a stellar .571 batting average & one home run as a pinch hitter.